 The ad auction process takes place every single time someone enters an inquiry query into Google.
 To be entered into the ad auction, advertisers identify keywords they need to bid on and state what proportion they’re willing to spend (per click) to possess their ads appear alongside results relating to those keywords.

 So, when someone searches with the keywords you targeted your ads show based on the few factors that Google uses to determine the position of your ad.

 Now you may be wondering how Ads win the auction.
 Most of us will think that the one who pays the highest bid will win the Ad auction.
 However, this is not that simple.

-There are 3 main factors in the ad auction that determine which ads appear, and in what order:
+3 main factors in the ad auction determine which ads appear, and in what order:

 - Your bid – This is the amount you are willing to pay to Google to show your ad for a given keyword

-- The quality of your ads – Google Ads look at how relevant your ad and your landing page are with respect to the search query.
+- The quality of your ads – Google Ads looks at how relevant your ad and your landing page are concerning the search query.
 Your headline should contain the keywords used in the search query.
 Your landing page should also talk about the same keyword.
-The quality of your ad is what is determined by quality score, which you can monitor—and work to improve—in your Google Ads account
+The quality of your ad is what is determined by the quality score, which you can monitor—and work to improve—in your Google Ads account

-- Ad extensions and other ad formats – In Google ads when you create your ad, you have the option to add more information in your ads.
-These are called Ad extensions which are phone number, site additional links, app links, etc. So by adding relevant extensions, you get more visibility on Google search.
+- Ad extensions and other ad formats – In Google ads when you create your ad, you have the option to add more information to your ads.
+These are called Ad extensions which are phone numbers, site additional links, app links, etc. So by adding relevant extensions, you get more visibility on Google searches.
 This means you get more value from your ads.